 ‘Drag’ refers to the dragging of prey animal intestines across the habitual path of a leopard in order to entice him towards a baited tree.
 Usually the drag is done from a water source closest to a fresh leopard track, and dragged towards the baited tree.

-“The bait and the way we put the bait up is important, but to me the ‘drag’ is probably the most important part of preparing the bait location – one can have the perfect bait location but the leopard still has to find the bait.” – Graham Sales
+“The bait and the way we put the bait up is important, but to me the ‘drag’ is probably one of the most important parts of preparing the bait location – one can have the perfect bait location but the leopard still has to find the bait.” – Graham Sales

 One needs to keep the drag fresh, and re-drag every few days depending on the climate and time of the year.
 In general, during winter the drag needs to refreshed every third to fourth day, but in summer it might have to be done every second day.